 Edvard Munch: Trembling Earth

 While Edvard Munch viewed nature as a cyclically self-renewing power, he also saw it as a mirror of human emotions.
 His interest in the psychological dimensions of existence, however, was matched by an equally strong fascination with nature.
 Employing his unique sensibility and power of imagination, Munch explored motifs taken from nature, seeking to fathom humanity’s place in the cosmic cycle of life.
 Munch developed a pantheistic understanding of nature, which he projected onto the forests and coasts of Norway.
-With motifs ranging from undulating coastlines and fairytale forests to snow-covered or stormy landscapes, luxuriant gardens, and the exuberant play of sun, air, and water, Munch’s work also resonates with the present-day climate crisis against the backdrop of current natural catastrophes.
+With motifs ranging from undulating coastlines and fairytale forests to snow-covered or stormy landscapes, luxuriant gardens, and the exuberant play of sun, air, and water, Munch’s work also resonated with the present-day climate crisis against the backdrop of current natural catastrophes.

 Edvard Munch: Summer Night by the Beach, 1902/03

-Edvard Munch, The Yellow Log, 1912
+Edvard Munch: The Yellow Log, 1912

-Edvard Munch, Stormy Landscape, 1902-03
+Edvard Munch: Stormy Landscape, 1902-03

 Edvard Munch: The Girls on the Bridge, 1902